 - Assign a short writing assignment to the students.
 This assignment is to be their homework.
 They must complete the following sentence “If I had the power to change how water pollution is dealt with I would…”.
-Students must limit their answer to 1 page and the assignment is handed in the following day.
+Students must limit their answer to 1 page and the assignment is to be handed in the following day.

 - Remind the students to fill in their water bottle charts.

 Evaluation: The writing assignment is to be used as an evaluation of the depth of understanding the students have regarding the seriousness of water pollution and the importance of cleaning up water for future generations.